 While cruising the seemingly endless aisles of an indoor flea market a few weeks ago — actually we were slightly lost and searching for the exit — we ran across a sealed produce container stuffed with a hodgepodge of die-cast vehicles and temptingly priced at just $1.99.
 Since that seemed like a reasonable risk vs reward proposition, we purchased the little plastic box o’ cars as soon as we were able to find the checkout counter.

-As an child of the original Mad Max era and a Car Wars player from years back, I’ve recently been getting a big kick out of Gaslands, the post-apocalyptic vehicular combat game from Osprey Publishing.
+As an child of the original Mad Max era and a Car Wars player from years back, I’ve recently been getting a big kick out of Gaslands (paid link), the post-apocalyptic vehicular combat game from Osprey Publishing.
 In particular, I’m really intrigued by the idea of customizing Hot Wheels and Matchbox scale cars and turning them into high-tech death machines or rusty wasteland marauders.